Page Reviewed / Updated – April 30, 2024

 • Adult day care

-Minnesota’s Housing Support Program, previously referred to as the Group Residential Housing (GRH) Program, provides elderly residents financial assistance for room and board in adult foster care homes, assisted living facilities, and supervised senior living communities.
+Minnesota’s Housing Support Program provides elderly residents financial assistance for room and board in adult foster care homes, assisted living facilities, and supervised senior living communities.
 In some instances, supplemental services, also referred to as a special allowance, for personal care assistance is available for some applicants.

 Other Financial Options for Care